tushar2016sharma/Financial-models/README.md

 streamlit run app.py
 ```

-### Run Docker containter
+### Alternate: run Docker container

+Make sure Docker is installed on your system.
-The docker image is located at this location:
+For reference, the docker image is located at this location:

 ```
 https://hub.docker.com/repository/docker/tushar77777/portfolio/tags